-This chapter has examined the relationship between social movements and peaceful change from a perspective that takes issue with the narrow manner in which social movements have been discussed in the IR literature; as positive normative actors acting in collaboration with other groups engaged in the (re)education of society, or as emancipatory vanguards challenging the institutional and symbolic structures of power.
-The basic claim has been that both early peaceful change conceptualizations, as well as much of IR’s constructivist and critical engagement with social movements, share a similar aversion to violent and rapid change, and a similar faith that gradual reformist mechanisms are more effective and sustainable than power politics in keeping change processes peaceful.
-Somewhat ironically, the aversion inter-war thinkers had for revolution and its dangers, with events in Soviet Russia fresh in the background, and the liberal optimism of post-Cold war IR, when that very revolutionary project dissolved, compounded to turn a cautionary consideration favoring institutional reform and political education, into an analytical definition that casted civil society as its main vehicle.
-This chapter questioned this bifurcation in relation to political violence and revolutionary processes, and brought forward a more relational and fluid understanding of social movements’ relationships with their context, one that considers in greater detail the wider suite of interactions and mechanisms surrounding transnational social movement action, and the variegated and often undesired trajectories these dynamic processes may follow.
+This chapter has examined the relationship between social movements and peaceful change from a perspective that takes issue with the narrow manner in which social movements have been discussed in the IR literature: as positive normative actors acting in collaboration with other groups engaged in the (re)education of society or as emancipatory vanguards challenging the institutional and symbolic structures of power.
+The basic claim has been that early peaceful change conceptualizations and much of IR’s constructivist and critical engagement with social movements share a similar aversion to violent and rapid change and a similar faith that gradual reformist mechanisms are more effective and sustainable than power politics in keeping change processes peaceful.
+Somewhat ironically, the aversion interwar thinkers had for revolution and its dangers, with events in Soviet Russia fresh in the background, and the liberal optimism of post–Cold War IR, when that very revolutionary project dissolved, compounded to turn a cautionary consideration favoring institutional reform and political education into an analytical definition that cast civil society as its main vehicle.
+This chapter has questioned this bifurcation in relation to political violence and revolutionary processes and brought forward a more relational and fluid understanding of social movements’ relationships with their context, one that considers in greater detail the wider suite of interactions and mechanisms surrounding transnational social movement action and the variegated and often undesired trajectories these dynamic processes may follow.

 References

 Allison, Graham.
 2014.
 “The Thucydides Trap.”
 In The Next Great War?, edited by Richard Rosencrance and Steven Miller, 73–80.
-Cambridge: The MIT Press.
+Cambridge, MA: The MIT Press.

 Amoore, Louise, and Marieke De Goede.
 2008.
 “Introduction: Governing by Risk in the War on Terror.”
 In Risk and the War on Terror, edited by Louise Amoore and Marieke De Goede, 21–36.
-Abingdon: Routledge.
+Abingdon, UK: Routledge.

 Batliwala, Srilatha.
 2002.
 “Grassroots Movements as Transnational Actors: Implications for Global Civil Society.”
-Voluntas: International Journal of Voluntary And 13 (4): 393–409.
+Voluntas: International Journal of Voluntary And Nonprofit Organizations, 13, no. 4: 393–409.

 Beck, Ulrich.
 2002.
 “The Terrorist Threat: World Risk Society Revisited.”
-Theory, Culture & Society 19 (4): 39–55.
+Theory, Culture & Society 19, no. 4: 39–55.

 Bennett, W. Lance.
 2012.
 “The Personalization of Politics.”
-The ANNALS of the American Academy of Political and Social Science 644: 20–39.
+ANNALS of the American Academy of Political and Social Science 644: 20–39.

 Bennett, W. Lance, Alexandra Segerberg, and Curd Knüpfer.
 2018.
 “The Democratic Interface: Technology, Political Organization, and Diverging Patterns of Electoral Representation.”
-Information Communication and Society 21 (11): 1655–1680.
+Information Communication and Society 21, no. 11: 1655–1680.

-Bob, Clifford 2012.
+Bob, Clifford.
+2012.
 The Global Right Wing and the Clash of World Politics.
-Cambridge: Cambridge University Press.
+Cambridge, UK: Cambridge University Press.

 Bosi, Lorenzo, Chares Demetriou, and Stefan Malthaner.
 2014.
 A Contentious Politics Approach to the Explanation of Radicalization.
 Edited by Lorenzo Bosi, Chares Demetriou, and Stefan Malthaner.
 Dynamics of Political Violence.
-Farnham: Ashgate.
+Farnham, UK: Ashgate.

-Brinkerhoff, Jennifer 2011.
+Brinkerhoff, Jennifer.
+2011.
 “Diasporas and Conflict Societies: Conflict Entrepreneurs, Competing Interests or Contributors to Stability and Development?”
-Conflict, Security & Development 11 (2): 115–143.
+Conflict, Security & Development 11, no. 2: 115–143.

-Brysk, Alison 1993.
+Brysk, Alison.
+1993.
 “From Above and Below: Social Movements, the International System, and Human Rights in Argentina.”
-1Comparative Political Studies 26 (3): 259–285.
+Comparative Political Studies 26. no. 3: 259–285.

-Castells, Manuel 2015.
+Castells, Manuel.
+2015.
 Networks of Outrage and Hope.
-Second.
-Cambridge: Polity Press.
+2nd ed.
+Cambridge, UK: Polity Press.

-Ceadel, Manuel 1996.
-The Origins of War Prevention: The British Peace Movement and International Relations, 1730-1854.
+Ceadel, Manuel.
+1996.
+The Origins of War Prevention: The British Peace Movement and International Relations, 1730–1854.
 Oxford: Oxford University Press.

-Chambers, Simone, and Jeffrey.
-Kopstein.
+Chambers, Simone, and Jeffrey Kopstein.
 2001.
 “Bad Civil Society.”
-Political Theory 29 (6): 837–865.
+Political Theory 29, no. 6: 837–865.

-Chandler, David 2004.
+Chandler, David.
+2004.
 Constructing Global Civil Society: Morality and Power in International Relations.
-Basingstoke: Palgrave Macmillan.
+Basingstoke, UK: Palgrave Macmillan.

-Charnovitz, Steve 1997.
+Charnovitz, Steve.
+1997.
 “Two Centuries of Participation: NGOs and International Governance.”
 Michigan Journal of International Law 18: 183–286.

 Christensen, Darin, and Jeremy Weinstein.
 2013.
 “Defunding Dissent: Restrictions on Aid to NGOs.”
-Journal of Democracy 24 (2): 77–91.
+Journal of Democracy 24, no. 2: 77–91.